KhajakutubuddinMohammad/KhajakutubuddinMohammad/README.md

 </p>

 <h3> About Me</h3>
- <p>         I am a 2020 graduate and I am currently working as Software Developer in NCR Corporation India with 1 year 5 months experience.
+ <p>         I am a 2020 graduate and I am currently working as Software Developer in NCR Corporation India and I have an experience of 2.5 years.
 I am quite good at Data Structures and Algorithms, Coding.
 I developed a cross-platform application in React Native and Node Js for property dealers and tenants and to post and lease/rent the properties, a tic tac toe android game and 2 websites, a Bmail application that operates on complete voice commands, and the other SKSH health tracker.
 Also developed a cross-platform mobile application connecting home service providers with users. </p>
  <h4>Achievements </h4>
  <p>
 i) My team got 1st place in ACM-ICPC first round from my college.<br>